LogtalkDotOrg/logtalk3/manuals/_sources/libraries/format.rst.txt

 the ``format/2-3`` predicates that allow using not only an atom or a list of character codes for the format string (as de facto standard) but also using a list of characters.
-These currently include ECLiPSe, LVM, Scryer Prolog, SICStus Prolog, SWI-Prolog, and YAP.
+These currently include ECLiPSe, LVM, SICStus Prolog, SWI-Prolog, Trealla Prolog, and YAP.
 Therefore, when wide portability is sought, atoms must be used for the format specifier argument.
 Some systems, like Scryer Prolog and Tau Prolog, only accept a list of characters for the format string.
 In this case, this library will convert the atom format string before calling these systems native